Infection and Defence

 This module aims to provide a detailed understanding of the cardiovascular and pulmonary systems, associated pathologies and investigative techniques, to underpin further study at subsequent levels.
 Transferrable skills are also introduced at an early stage to strengthen the development of core academic skills.

-The aim of the module is to provide an introduction to the organisation, structural features and functions the endocrine system and renal system and to describe the homeostatic role of these systems in health.
+The aim of the module is to provide an introduction to the organisation, structural features and functions of the endocrine system and renal system and to describe the homeostatic role of these systems in health.
 A case-study approach exploring the biological effect of select common disorders affecting growth and development will be used to introduce a knowledge and understanding of human pathophysiology and to develop problem-solving and inquisitive skills in healthcare science.

 This module aims to further develop your understanding of human neurobiology from modules taken in year one.
 The module provides an overview of the anatomy, physiology, molecular, and cognitive aspects of nervous system function.
 The pathology of nervous system disease and injury is taught alongside a wide range of practical neurodiagnostic techniques; both current and developing therapeutic approaches are considered.
 There are over 47 contact hours on this module, made up of lab work and taught classes, including some problem-based learning exercises.
 You will also share a large number of your lectures and problem-based learning sessions with our medical students (this is especially useful if you are considering applying for Graduate Entry Medicine after your degree in Medical Physiology and Therapeutics).